tildetown/zine/issue 2/jekyll-and-tilde-town.md

 ---

 I hope this guide has been helpful!
-Feel free to mail me through alpine if you need any help.
+Feel free to mail me through alpine if you need any help, or you can view the source code of my Jekyll site [here][resi-jekyll].

 *~resir014*